Do you think couples counseling works? Know more about couple counseling to save and cherish your relationship.

 - Considering your relationship is still hanging in the air, you need to distract yourself.
 Go on a trip, hike with friends, or even date other people if that will keep you from overthinking.

-John and I had fruitful couples therapy.
+John and I had fruitful couple counseling.
 We found a great counselor through our friends.
 I was initially embarrassed to go to the counselor’s clinic, but they assured me that there was no harm in saving our relationship.
 We went through a few sessions with a licensed marriage counselor, and after each one, we felt closer than ever.

 It had been 10 years since we went to therapy and looked for professional medical advice, and we became advocates of this treatment to our friends and family due to how much it helped save our marriage.